Learning how to become a Pinterest virtual assistant is pretty easy. Pinterest is fairly complicated…

 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.

-How to Become a Virtual Assistant in 2021
+How to Become a Virtual Assistant with No Experience

-A. What I hear from clients over and over is that they’re looking for a virtual assistant that’s:
+A. What I hear from clients over and over is that they’re looking for a virtual assistant that is:

-A. Depending upon your skills and interests, you’re almost guaranteed to find something that will appeal to potential clients.
+A. Depending upon your skills and interests, you’re almost guaranteed to find a type of virtual assistant work that you’ll enjoy and that clients will need you to do!
 Here are a few examples:

 - WordPress maintenance

 Fully Booked VA teaches you how to do five different kinds of virtual assistant jobs – writer, social media manager, email manager, project manager and real estate virtual assistant.

 You can get more ideas for work you can do as a VA with this list of 275+ virtual assistant services you can offer.

 Q. What is the average virtual assistant’s salary?